Ria424/developers-animatesdk-docs/Document_object/Document81.md

 #### Description

-Method; `string`; returns the mobile XML settings for the document.
+Method; Returns the mobile XML settings for the document.

 #### Example